-The accounting policies adopted are consistent with those used in the previous financial year except in current financial year, the Company has adopted all applicable new and revised standards and Interpretations of FRS ("INT FRS") that are relevant to its operations and effective for the current financial year.
-The adoption of these standards and INT FRS did not have any material effect on the financial position or performance of the Company for the current or prior financial years.
+The accounting policies adopted are consistent with those used in the previous financial year except in current financial year, the Company has adopted all applicable new and amended standards that are relevant to its operations and effective for the current financial year.
+The adoption of these standards did not have any material effect on the financial position or performance of the Company for the current or prior financial years.